-You can integrate multiple Horizon Cloud tenants with a single instance of Workspace ONE Access so that Horizon Cloud resources and entitlements from all the tenants can be synced to a single location, authentication and access policies can be centrally managed, and end users with entitlements in different tenants can be served from a single portal or app.
+You can integrate multiple Horizon Cloud tenants with a single instance of Workspace ONE Access so that you can sync Horizon Cloud resources and entitlements from all the tenants to a single location, centrally manage authentication and access policies, and serve end users with entitlements in different tenants from a single user portal or app.

 While integrating multiple Horizon Cloud tenants, take into account the following considerations.

 - A single instance of the Virtual App service can sync resources and entitlements from multiple Horizon Cloud tenants to the Workspace ONE Access service.